 05Lawful basis for processing

-Under Section 25 of the NDPA, every processing activity must rely on at least one lawful basis.
-We rely on the following, matched to each processing purpose:
+Under Section 25 of the Nigeria Data Protection Act (NDPA), every processing activity must rely on at least one lawful basis.
+Depending on the circumstances and the purpose for which we process your Personal Information, Ratio Africa may rely on one or more of the following lawful bases:

-Where we rely on consent, you may withdraw it at any time by contacting connect@ratioafrica.com or by using the unsubscribe link in our emails.
-Withdrawing consent does not affect the lawfulness of any processing carried out before withdrawal.
+You may withdraw your consent at any time by sending a request to connect@ratioafrica.com or by using the unsubscribe link in our emails.
+Withdrawal of consent does not affect the lawfulness of any processing carried out before such withdrawal.
+If you do not consent to the collection, use, or disclosure of your Personal Information as outlined in this Privacy Policy, please refrain from providing such information to Ratio Africa.

 06How we use your personal data